Periop 101 Support and FAQs

 • Fees are based on how many learner seats are purchased at one time.

-• Seat prices will never be raised or lowered during the two-year agreement term.
+• Seat prices will never be raised or lowered during the three-year agreement term.

-• Purchased seats can be assigned at any time within the two-year agreement term.
+• Purchased seats can be assigned at any time within the three-year agreement term.

 • More seats can be purchased within the agreement term.

-• Fees are determined and locked in by the number of seats purchased together for the two-year initial or renewal agreement transaction.
+• Fees are determined and locked in by the number of seats purchased together for the three-year initial or renewal agreement transaction.

 • Additional seats can be purchased by contacting Experience Services at [email protected], submitting the order form with payment, or through the Facility Agreements Page located on the My AORN section of the AORN website.

-• Seats that are unassigned or unstarted when the two-year term expires are not extended or refunded.
+• Seats that are unassigned or unstarted when the three-year term expires are not extended or refunded.

 Additional fees may include:

-• Administrator seats: $395.00 for each additional seat beyond the 2 free seats included in the two-year initial or renewal agreement transaction.
+• Administrator seats: Fee for each additional seat beyond the 2 free seats included in the three-year initial or renewal agreement transaction.

-• Preceptor seats: $195.00 for each additional seat beyond the free seats included in the two-year initial or renewal agreement transaction.
+• Preceptor seats: Fee for each additional seat beyond the free seats included in the three-year initial or renewal agreement transaction.

-• Learner seats: Costs are based on the agreement start date and the number of seats purchased together for the two-year initial or renewal agreement transaction.
+• Learner seats: Costs are based on the agreement start date and the number of seats purchased together for the three-year initial or renewal agreement transaction.

 • Final Exam fees: If the Periop 101 learner should fail the Final Exam three times, the Administrator can contact AORN at 800-755-2676 to request a 4th attempt be granted.
 All requests will be reviewed on an individual basis.